-Referral/Enquiry
+Referral/ Enquiry

-Capstone South West are constantly working to recruit a diverse range of foster carers.
+Capstone North advertises regularly for Foster Carers.
 We aim to recruit carers to meet the needs identified in each area.
 We also expect to receive applications from people by word of mouth.
 We capitalise on the publicity generated by events and any relevant media programmes which may have a positive impact on our recruitment.

-Following an enquiry from a prospective foster carer, a member of our Recruitment Team will take necessary information from the applicant to complete the referral form and will post/email the information pack to the applicants.
+Following an enquiry from a prospective foster carer our Recruitment Coordinator will take necessary information from the applicant to complete the referral form and will post/email the information pack to the applicants.

-- □ There is immediate exclusion of any applicant who has been convicted of an offence against a child or any serious offence against an adult. - □ All prospective foster carers must have at least one spare bedroom.
+- There is immediate exclusion of any applicant who has been convicted of an offence against a child or any serious offence against an adult. - All prospective Foster Carers must have at least one spare bedroom.

-All members of the public who contact the agency about becoming foster carers will need to provide the agency with brief information about their current circumstances.
-The agency will give general information and will also answer any initial queries.
-Information about fostering will be sent to the enquirer within three working days after the enquiry.
+All members of the public who contact the agency about becoming Foster Carers will need to provide the agency with brief information about their current circumstances.
+The agency will be available to give general information and will also try to answer any initial queries.
+If the Recruitment Coordinators are not able to do so, a member of the social work team will return their call within two working days.
+Information about fostering will be sent to the enquirer within 3 working days after the enquiry.